Not getting heat and noticing error code 228 from your Lennox® furnace?

 Start with the Experts at Service Experts Heating & Air Conditioning

-If you require furnace repair, trust the technicians from Service Experts Heating & Air Conditioning to understand the fault code and fix the problem to your requirements.
+If you need furnace repair, trust the technicians from Service Experts Heating & Air Conditioning to understand the fault code and fix the problem to your requirements.

 Call us at 352-414-4006 or schedule an appointment online today.